Cycling alongside vineyards in Sonoma County

 But add in the possibility of hopping off your bike now and again to sample award-winning wines, perhaps stretching your legs on a flower-bedecked winery patio while taking in killer views … experiences like that become shiny jewels of memory.

-For the most part this ride is flat, though you’ll occasionally have to peddle uphill for short distances.
-If you’re a warrior bicyclist, you’ll eat up this loop without raising a sweat.
-If you usually don’t cycle more than a few miles, don’t worry.
-You’ll do fine.
-Just take it nice ‘n easy.
+For the most part this ride is flat, though you’ll occasionally have to pedal uphill for short distances.
+If you’re a warrior cyclist, you’ll eat up this loop without raising a sweat.
+If you usually don’t cycle more than a few miles, just take it nice and easy.

 The gazebo and the fountain in the Healdsburg Plaza, Sonoma County